Hansons-Brooks Distance Project: Women

+Notable Former Athletes

 The project's first Olympian was Brian Sell in the marathon at the 2008 Summer Olympics.

 Sage Canaday wrote a book titled Running For The Hansons about his experience with Hansons-Brooks, published in 2011.

-The most recent success is that of Desiree Linden (née Davila) who finished second in the 2012 Olympic Marathon Trials in Houston, TX.
+Desiree Linden finished second in the 2012 Olympic Marathon Trials in Houston, TX.
 In August 2016, Linden placed 7th in the Olympic Marathon in Rio de Janeiro.
 On April 16, 2018, Linden was the first American woman in 33 years to win the Boston Marathon, with a time of 2:39:54.

+Other notable former athletes include Natosha Rodgers, Neely Spence Gracey, Bobby Curtis, Jake Riley, Shadrack Kiptoo Biwott, Dathan Ritzenhein, and Mohamed Hrezi.